-Pilot Medical Solutions does not recommend Electron Beam Heart Scans (EBCT’s) as an initial screening tool.
-When appropriately used this test can provide useful information, however, as a screening tool it can lead to unnecessary invasive testing and can result in the unnecessary grounding of a pilot.
+From an aeromedical certification standpoint, Pilot Medical Solutions does not recommend Electron Beam Heart Scans (EBCT’s) as an asymptomatic cardiac screening tool.
+If your doctor wants you to have the test, so be it.
+When appropriately used this test can provide useful information, however, as a screening tool and without medical indications for this test, it can lead to unnecessary invasive testing and can result in the unnecessary grounding of a pilot.
 If you have received this test, contact Pilot Medical Solutions to establish your eligibility for FAA medical certification.

 Facts about Heart Scans (EBCT) by NSCG, Ltd

 As advances are made in the treatment of cardiovascular disease, a variety of tests have been developed to detect and monitor these problems.
 All have validity when used appropriately, but sometimes the purpose of a test may be misunderstood.
 For example, echocardiography that views the heart in motion, or vascular Doppler tests to assess blood flow in the arms or legs, have highly beneficial medical applications, but neither would be suggested for everyone as a screening tool.

 Another of these heart tests recently getting wide, if perhaps confusing attention, is the ultra-fast (electron beam) computed tomography scan (EBCT), more popularly known as a “heart scan”.
 It is especially important to understand this test because it may or may not be well suited for assessing a specific individual.

 The test has become a heavily advertised procedure for the early detection of coronary heart disease.
 Promoted by extensive marketing campaigns, this test is touted to be both painless and accurate and does not require a physician’s order to be scheduled.
 But what is this new test?
 How accurate is it?
 Will insurance cover the procedure?
 Is it truly cost-effective?
 Does it play any role in the management of coronary heart disease (save or lengthen lives)?